 Whether you’re considering a balance transfer to pay down debt or want to spread out payments on a large purchase you’ve been planning to make, the Citi® Diamond Preferred® Card is one of the best options on the market for you.
-By signing up, you’ll get 0% intro APR for a full 18 months then an ongoing 14.74% - 24.74% Variable, which is the longest introductory 0% APR period currently available across all card brands.
+By signing up, you’ll get 0% for 18 months then an ongoing 14.74%–24.74% variable, which is the longest introductory 0% APR period currently available across all card brands.

 As an added bonus, you’ll get access to Citi® Identity Theft Solutions, Citi® Private Pass® VIP concierge services, and travel and emergency assistance, along with an array of other perks that boost the value of this offer.
 Best of all, the Citi® Diamond Preferred® Card comes with no annual fee.

 - Enjoy 0% for 18 months intro APR on balance transfers and purchases for the first .
 That’s the longest introductory 0% APR offer on the market, and plenty of time to pay down debt and save money on interest (then ongoing 14.74%–24.74% variable APR).

 - No annual fee.
 Since you won’t be charged an annual fee, you can keep this card for the long haul.

 - Score amazing travel perks.
 In addition to free travel and emergency service, this card comes with trip cancellation and interruption insurance, worldwide travel accident insurance, worldwide rental car coverage, and Citi® Private Pass® VIP concierge services.